Making the zeroth-order process fidelity independent of state preparation and measurement errors: The physical meaning of parameter in channel noise scaling

-Finally, we can fit our results of the zero-fidelity to exponential decay curve $Ap^{n} +B$, where $p$ is the strength of depolarization and $n$ is the number of repeated applications of circuits (identity folding), and $A, B$ are caused by SPAM errors as long as our noisy channel is the depolarizing channel \cite{GiurgicaTiron2020DigitalZN}.
+Finally, we can fit our results of the zero-fidelity to exponential decay curve $Ap^{m} +B$, where $p$ is the strength of depolarization and $m$ is the number of repeated applications of circuits (identity folding), and $A, B$ are caused by SPAM errors as long as our noisy channel is the depolarizing channel \cite{GiurgicaTiron2020DigitalZN}.
 So, for the ideal situation (without depolarizing noise and SPAM errors), the fidelity is $p = 1$.
-Furthermore, thanks to the analysis in Ref.~\cite{EmersonRBCYCLE}, we can use the Schrödinger and Heisenberg pictures to explain the relation between quantum state $2$-design (recall that SIC-state are quantum state $2$-design) and unitary $2$-design.
+Furthermore, based on the analysis in Ref.~\cite{EmersonRBCYCLE}, we can explain the relation between quantum state $2$-design (recall that SIC-state are quantum state $2$-design) and unitary $2$-design.
 So we can twirl the noise channel into depolarizing channel \cite{EmersonRBCYCLE}.
-We can conclude that our method (channel noise scaling) can be used to obtain the channel fidelity from the decay rate of the zero-fidelity without considering the effects from SPAM errors.
+We can conclude that zero noise extrapolation can be used to obtain the channel fidelity from the decay rate of the zero-fidelity without considering the effects from SPAM errors.